My Heart Will Go On: Accolades

-The song won a Japanese Gold Disc Award, for Song of the Year, as well as a Billboard Music Award for Soundtrack Single of the Year.
-Moreover, it also won at MTV Asia Awards for International Song of the Year in 1999.
+The song won a Japanese Gold Disc Award for Song of the Year, as well as a Billboard Music Award for Soundtrack Single of the Year.
+It also won International Song of the Year at the MTV Asia Awards in 1999.

 It has been named one of the Songs of the Century.
-It is one of the best-selling singles ever in the United Kingdom, the second single released by Dion to sell over a million copies there.
-This made Dion one of only two female artists to date to have released two million-selling singles in Britain.
-In December 2007, the song was placed on number 21 on VH1's "100 Greatest Songs of the 90's".
-In April 2010, the UK radio station Magic 105.4 voted the single the "top movie song of all time" after listeners's votes.
+It is one of the best-selling singles ever in the United Kingdom, and the second single by Dion to sell over a million copies there.
+This made her one of only two female artists to have released two million-selling singles in Britain.
+In December 2007, the song was placed at number 21 on VH1's "100 Greatest Songs of the 90's".
+In April 2010, the UK radio station Magic 105.4 voted the single the "top movie song of all time" after listeners' votes.
 It was ranked at number 14 on AFI's 100 Years...100 Songs, celebrating the 100 greatest songs in American film history.